Baran, Belarus: Industry

 In 1873 Mehzhinsky, an estate owner, founded in Baran a mechanical plant, which was producing nails.
 During the World War II, the plant was evacuated to the east, and after the war it was restored and started production of radio stations.

 Transportation

-Baran is located on a highway connecting Orsha with Shkloŭ and further with Mogilev.
+Baran is located on a highway connecting Orsha with Shklow and further with Mogilev.
 The closest railway station, also on the railway connecting Orsha and Mogilev, is Khorobrovo, just outside the town.

 Culture and recreation

 Almost no traces of the old town survived.
 The only two notable pre-1917 buildings are a poorhouse and a mechanical workshop.